-Aged 75, he was appointed a director in 1998 and is an independent director.
+Aged 76, he was appointed a director in 1998 and is an independent director.
 He retired from practice as a partner with Coopers & Lybrand and has been a member of the boards of a number of companies.
-He is chairman of the audit committee and is regarded as the financial expert of that committee and is also a member of the remuneration and nomination committees.
+He is chairman of the audit committee and is also a member of the remuneration and nomination committees.